AlGepe/OmniSnippets_JS/docs/generalTips/migration/customJsForMigrators.rst

 Here, the code inside the function (which calculates BMI) would be executed only when both weight and height has values in the calculator, and their values were provided to the function so that they can be used.

-Note that this would not set the value of `bmi` in the calculator, where the user would see it.
+Note that this would not set the value of "bmi" in the calculator, where the user would see it.
-The calculations performed inside `omni.onResult()` would not affect any calculator variables.
+The calculations performed inside ``omni.onResult()`` would not affect any calculator variables.

 It was also possible to provide an empty array or no array to execute the function when ANY value changes.
 This was often combined with a dummy variable that had a default value --- this ensured that upon the calculator loading, the code inside would always be executed.